-WaPo: Trump admin might hold children caught crossing border on military bases
+Trump admin might hold children caught crossing border on military bases

 "Our policy is if you break the law, we will prosecute you," Nielsen said.
 "You have an option to go to a port of entry and not illegally cross into our country."

-The DHS, HHS and the Pentagon did not immediately respond to a request for comment.
+The DHS and HHS did not immediately respond to a request for comment.